Email

 What Are the Signs/Symptoms?

-Correct diagnosis requires a physician to assess the patient’s medical history and do a physical exam.
-The doctor also may order imaging tests or blood tests.
-X-ray changes of the sacroiliac joints, known as sacroiliitis, are a key sign of spondyloarthritis.
+Correct diagnosis requires a doctor to assess the patient’s medical history and do a physical exam.
+The doctor also may order imaging and blood tests.
+X-ray changes of the sacroiliac joints, known as sacroiliitis, are a key sign of axial spondyloarthritis.

 What Are Common Treatments?

-Spondyloarthritis patients should get physical therapy and do joint-directed exercises to promote spinal extension and mobility.
+Axial spondyloarthritis patients should get physical therapy and do joint-directed exercises to promote spinal extension and mobility.
 First-line medications for symptom relief are nonsteroidal anti-inflammatory drugs (NSAIDs).
 For localized joint swelling, corticosteroid injections into the joint or tendon sheath are quickly effective.
 If patients do not respond, disease-modifying antirheumatic drugs (DMARDs) may be used to relieve symptoms and prevent joint damage.
-Some members of a newer class of drugs, known as biologics, are very effective in treating both the spinal and peripheral joint symptoms of spondyloarthritis.
+Medications will be advised based on the areas which are affected, such as spine, tendons or eyes.
+Some important medications to treat axial spondyloarthritis include methotrexate, sulfasalazine, anti-TNF alpha medications (such as adalimumab, etanercept), anti-IL17 medications (secukinumab, ixikinumab) and many others.
 Oral corticosteroids are not recommended.
-Antibiotics are used to treat reactive arthritis only.
-Surgery, such as total hip replacement, may be helpful for some patients.
 Spinal surgery is rarely needed.

-With newer treatment options, most people with spondyloarthritis lead normal, productive lives and have a normal lifespan.
-People with spondyloarthritis should exercise frequently to maintain joint and heart health.
-People with spondyloarthritis who smoke should quit or get help to do so.
+With newer treatment options, most people with axial spondyloarthritis lead normal, productive lives and have a normal lifespan.
+People with axial spondyloarthritis must exercise frequently to maintain joint and heart health.
 Patient support groups for people with spondyloarthritis may be helpful and informative.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.